University of Toronto researchers develop AI that can defeat facial recognition systems

 Facial recognition systems are controversial, to say the least.
 Amazon made headlines last week over supplying law enforcement agencies with face-scanning tech.
 Schools in China are using facial recognition cameras to monitor students.
 And studies show that some facial recognition algorithms have built-in biases against certain ethnicities.

 Concerns about encroaching AI-powered surveillance systems motivated researchers in Toronto to develop a shield against them.
-Parham Arababi, a professor at the University of Toronto, and Avishek Bose, a graduate student, created an algorithm that can disrupt facial recognition systems dynamically, on the fly, by applying light transformations to images.
+Parham Aarabi, a professor at the University of Toronto, and Avishek Bose, a graduate student, created an algorithm that can disrupt facial recognition systems dynamically, on the fly, by applying light transformations to images.

 “Personal privacy is a real issue as facial recognition becomes better and better,” Aarabi said in a statement.
 “This is one way in which beneficial anti-facial-recognition systems can combat that ability.”